CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

         }

-7. To test the PerformTimeStep method, In the PreformTimeStep() method test, we will do an example calculation for a known solution where the average temperature is 19 degrees C, the minimum temperature is 17 degrees C, and the maximum temperature is 21 degrees C.  We know that the solution for this problem is 1.16 mm/d.
+6. To test the PerformTimeStep method, we will do an example calculation for a known solution where the average temperature is 19 degrees C, the minimum temperature is 17 degrees C, and the maximum temperature is 21 degrees C.  We know that the solution for this problem is 1.16 mm/d.
 If the code does not perform this calculation correctly, the test will fail.

 .. code-block:: c#